Santabot123/AutoTelegramAdmin/README.md

 ﻿# What is AutoTelegramAdmin
-This is a program for automatically writing posts in Telegram
+This is a program for automatically writing posts in Telegram.
+It will find the picture and write the text to it.
+So all you need is to specify the subject of the post.
 # Quick start
 ### Prepare a Telegram bot